Bulletin board contract

 This circuit returns the message that was taken down, to demonstrate that public circuits can return values, too.

-transaction to the Midnight network, it does
+When a DApp submits a takeDown transaction to the Midnight network, it does

 not include the private data that would allow other contract participants to

-.
+check the second assert.
 Notice that the Compact compiler does not require

-d in this circuit.
-The take_down
+publicKey to be explicitly disclosed in this circuit.
+The takeDown

-transaction includes a verifiable proof that each assert
+transaction includes a verifiable proof that each assert has been checked.

 The compiler generates all the material to make this possible 'behind the